hansquiogue/cs326-final-eta/docs/setup.md

 1. Change the directory to the path where you placed the Euryale repository.

-2. Install the package dependencies for Euryale. o    use **npm i** to install the required packages
+2. Install the package dependencies for Euryale.
+-  use **npm i** to install the required packages

-3. Run the server script to initialize Euryale. o    use **npm run start** to start the server
+3. Run the server script to initialize Euryale.
+- Use **npm run start** to start the server
+- Note: To run our server please contact us for database access.

-4. Load the Euryale webpage. o    Head to **localhost:8080** on your preferred browser o    Make sure the ports 8080 are not blocked in your network!
+4. Load the Euryale webpage.
+   - Head to **localhost:8080** on your preferred browser
+   - Make sure the ports 8080 are not blocked in your network!
 Otherwise, you may personally change the port in server/server.js if needed.

 ## **HAVE FUN WITH OUR WEBSITE!**